denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

-<> The z-chains folder provides example of bivalue-chains and z-chains.
+<> The z-chains folder provides examples of bivalue-chains and z-chains.
 z-chains can be compared to both bivalue-chains and oddagons:
 - like both: they have no t-candidate (at least none that is not also a z-candidate);
 - like bivalue-chains but unlike oddagons: they alternate between links and csp-variables (oddagons use only csp-variables);